suhail3535/Aerowear/README.md

 #### Is this website fully Responsive?

-Yes, As of Now this website isn't fully Responsive for all the media screen.
+Yes, As of Now this website is fully Responsive for all the media screen.